dpchamps/petal/readme.md

 ### SWC

-This project currently forks two crates from the [swc project](https://swc.rs/):
+This project currently repurposes two crates from the [swc project](https://swc.rs/):

 - [swc_ecma_parser](https://github.com/swc-project/swc/tree/main/crates/swc_ecma_parser) -> [swc_petal_parser](./crates/swc_petal_parser)
 - [swc_ecma_ast](https://github.com/swc-project/swc/tree/main/crates/swc_ecma_ast) -> [swc_petal_asl](./crates/swc_petal_ast)

-SWC is a battle-tested general purpose ecmascript compiler written in Rust.
-This project forks these crates to build on top of great work.
+SWC is a battle-tested general purpose ecmascript compiler written in Rust and this project uses it as a starting point.

-Because this work is forked, Petal is licensed under Apache 2.0 to be in compliance of the SWC license.
+Because the work is repurposed, Petal is licensed under Apache 2.0 to be in compliance with the SWC license.

 The changes to the above crates are summarized below: